HORUS-Team6348/frc-usb-camera/README.md

 1. Clone the repository
 2. Install all required Python libraries.
 These should be Twisted, SDL2 and PyAV.
 Pro tip: Last time I tried installing PyAV on Windows it wouldn't let me, so I had to install it using Conda.
 3. Modify the IP address on line 30 of client.py to point to the server.
+4. Create a folder named videos, the program will dump all received frames there for future reference.
+They're raw H264 frames, which you should be able to watch using VLC.
 4. You should be all set.
 Run `python client.py`.
 You may wanna set it up as a shortcut on the desktop for faster access during FRC comps.
-Also, create a folder named videos, the program will dump all received frames there for future reference.
-They're raw H264 frames, which you should be able to watch using VLC.

 # Known issues